skrattaren/apf.rst/apf.rst

   what are you rebelling against, and he'd say... he'd say something pretty damn memorable, that's what he'd do!"

-  In the 1954 movie "`The Wild One`_", starring Marlon Brando as Johnny, the following exchange occurs:
+  In the 1954 movie **The Wild One**, starring Marlon Brando as Johnny, the following exchange occurs:

       Girl in a bar: So Johnny, what're you rebelling against?